Mariners trade Taijuan Walker to the Blue Jays for a player to be named later

 He has also been effective in three of those five outings.
 The increased confidence, effectiveness and usage of his secondary pitches have been a plus.
 The maturity level and understanding of how to pitch is something Mariners fans didn’t see — and Walker admittedly didn’t possess — in his first stint in Seattle.
 The Mariners are so impressed with him that they’ll definitely consider bringing him back next year as a free agent and be part of a six-man rotation.

-The reason for the “player to be named later” in the trade is that the prospect the Mariners are acquiring isn’t part of Toronto’s current 60-man player pool that is participating in workouts this season.
-It’s likely a lower level minor leaguer with high upside that was not invited to the player pool.
+The reason for the “player to be named later” in the trade is that the prospect the Mariners are acquiring isn’t part of Toronto’s current 60-man player pool participating in workouts this season.
+It’s likely a lower-level minor leaguer with high upside who was not invited to the player pool.

-Given the guidelines set in place for this unique 2020 season, any trade for named players must be players within a team’s player pool.
+Given the guidelines set in place for the unique 2020 season, any trade for named players must be players within a team’s player pool.
 Teams can circumvent that stipulation by trading for a player to be named later and finalizing it after the season.
 That player to be named later must be announced within six months of the trade.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.